Management of autism: No intervention perspective

 Some autism self-advocacy organizations view autism as a different neurology rather than a mental disorder and advocate for acceptance over intervention.
 However, other advocacy groups, parents, and medical professionals continue to explore treatments aimed at addressing autism-related challenges.

 Criticisms of most educational, social, and behavioral focused autism therapies as put forth by autistic adults, teachers, and researchers frequently fall into the idea of these programs encouraging or even training behavioral responses directed toward "camouflaging", "passing as non-autistic", or "masking".
 Recent studies indicate that, among autistic people, burnout and mental health difficulties associated with masking "driven by the stress of masking and living in an unaccommodating neurotypical world" is an issue (which also impacts autistic young people and children).
 Animal-assisted therapy used to be directed toward symptoms of autism and some studies of the programs are now directed toward burnout.

 In 2018 more studies began involving the experiences of autistic adults including their experiences with general practice medicine.
 Subsequent related studies have focused on communication preferences of autistic adults and the idea of "the 'Autistic Advantage', a strengths-based model".

+Claims of cure and alternative treatments

+Early psychiatric and psychoanalytic descriptions of autism, particularly in France, often associated it with psychosis and regarded it as potentially curable.
+Some authors described childhood autism as a reversible form of “madness."
+Bruno Bettelheim, for example, advocated for institutional care as a means of curing autism, a view that was later discredited.
+According to psychoanalysts Patrick Landman and Denys Ribas, most contemporary psychoanalysts no longer assert that psychoanalysis can cure autism.
+French sociologist Florence Vallade has noted a shift in public discourse, particularly in French media, where the psychoanalytic approach has increasingly been portrayed as ineffective in producing a definitive cure.
+In contrast, the framing of autism as a permanent disability has gained prominence, emphasizing the potential for re-education rather than cure.

+Psychological and behavioral approaches to autism are generally regarded as less invasive than biomedical interventions, whose proponents more commonly frame autism as a condition that may eventually be medically treated or cured.
+According to the Institut Pasteur (2019), certain symptoms of autism may be reduced, even in adulthood, supporting ongoing clinical trials.
+The biomedical perspective typically frames autism as a disability or disorder that results in functional impairments and advocates for early detection, prevention strategies, improved treatments, and the potential for a cure.
+Advocates of this perspective sometimes employ combative language, referring to “fighting” autism or describing it as having “taken children hostage.”
+Journalist Olivia Cattan has observed that major French media outlets often use terms like “scourge” and “epidemic” when referring to autism.

+Florence Vallade argues that sections of the French press have contributed to the perception that autism may be curable.
+Phrases such as “normal development” and “children no longer distinguishable from other children” are frequently used in media coverage, contributing to a semantic shift that supports the perception of a possible cure.